 Therefore, we certainly do not exclude "amateur" routes and give them an equally high score if we know they meet the criteria.
 There is no difference in criteria to assign the score regardless of who is the author of the route.

 Frequently asked questions (FAQs)

-Why do you also show routes with a quality of less than 3 stars?
+"Why do you also show routes with quality lower than 3 stars?"

-I'm only interested in itineraries that RouteYou approves.
-How can I find those?
+"I am only interested in routes that RouteYou can guarantee.
+How do I find them?